ily123/ggid/readme.md

 The front-ent is a Flask app, so it can be deployed seemlessly with most cloud providers.
 I deployed it with Heroku, and it was rather painless.
-Note that if you plan to plug in a proteome-scale network into the tool, you'll have to account for additional space requirements and diffusion times.
-The tool, as is, is designed assuming the network is small, and diffusion is near instant.
+Note that if you plan to plug in a proteome-scale network into the tool, you'll have to account for additional space/time requirements.
+The tool, as is, is designed for a small network with near-instant diffusion times.

 ## License